Druthi07/TechSophy-Telematics-Based-Usage-Insurance-System/README.md

   - Advice for the driver

--Key Features
+## Key Features

-Driving Pattern Clustering: Uses KMeans algorithm to group driving patterns into two clusters (Safe/Risky).
+- Driving Pattern Clustering:
+  - Uses the KMeans algorithm to group driving patterns into two clusters (Safe/Risky).

+- Risk Scoring:
-Risk Scoring: Calculates risk score based on speed, hard brakes, weather, and traffic.
+  - Calculates risk score based on speed, hard brakes, weather, and traffic.

+- Premium Calculation:
-Premium Calculation: Adjusts insurance premium based on the risk score.
+  - Adjusts insurance premium based on the risk score.

+- Data Anonymization:
-Data Anonymization: Removes personal information (name, license number) before processing.
+  - Removes personal information (name, license number) before processing.

-Real-Time Data Handling: Processes each trip as a data stream.
+- Real-Time Data Handling:
+  - Processes each trip as a data stream.

-Notes
+## Notes

-This program is for demo purposes only.
+- This program is for demo purposes only.

-Drive safely!